Ricardosgeral/relier/README.md

 If "Google sheets" option has been selected, the first reading can take more than normal (due to the request to access the google API).

-If you want to stop the test, prior the test duration defined, just press the *Red circular button*, which will redirect you to the **Stop sensor data recording** confirmation page.
+If you want to stop the test, prior to the test duration defined in settings, just press the *Red button*, which will redirect you to the **Stop sensor data recording** confirmation page.

 When the chosen test duration is achieved, the server stops acquiring the data.